SFTtech/nyan/doc/member_types.md

 type.
 The allowed item type must be specified during the member declaration.
 Sets cannot contain duplicates of an item.
 They can be empty.

+If the set type is `object`, references must not be abstract (i.e. all members have a value defined).
+Furthermore, they must be type-compatible to the set type.

 `set` does not preserve the input order of items.